Becoming a LL.M. Student at Cornell Law

 Please visit the Tuition and Financial Aid page for complete information.

 The Office of Global Learning has detailed information about applying for visas and preparing for life at Cornell.
 After receiving admission to our General LL.M. program, the Office of Graduate Legal Studies will provide you with more information on how to begin the visa process, including submitting proof of financial support and coordinating the I-20.

 The university operates a number of graduate student housing facilities.
 Private houses, apartments, and cooperatives are within easy walking distance of the Law School.
 Rents vary according to the location and the time of year you make arrangements.
 Learn more about local communities near campus.

-Cornell Law School co-sponsors the International Student Interview Program, hosted annually at the end of January in New York City.
+Cornell Law School co-sponsors the International Student Interview Program, typically hosted annually at the end of January in New York City.
 This program provides foreign-trained lawyers the opportunity to interview with U.S. and foreign employers.
 LL.M. students interested in public service have the opportunity to attend the Equal Justice Works Conference in October and the Public Interest Legal Career Fair in February.

 General LL.M. graduates may be eligible to sit for the New York State bar examination after completing the General LL.M. degree.
 Most, however, return to their home countries to practice law, enter government service, teach, or pursue other professional opportunities.

 As an international lawyer, if your ultimate goal is to practice law in the United States, you should consider enrolling in a J.D. program.
 Foreign LL.M. students face a variety of challenges when seeking associate opportunities in the United States.
 While it is possible to secure legal employment in the United States after completing your LL.M., domestic law firm hiring continues to center on U.S. educated J.D. students.